 Barefoot Schooling of Life

-One of my most memorable pleasures each time I visit my birth country of Iran is going to the villages and tribal communities to immerse in the true spirit of very humble and genuinely kind and generous people I have known on earth.
+One of my most memorable pleasures each time I visit my birth country of Iran is going to the villages and tribal communities to immerse in the true spirit of a very humble and genuinely kind and generous people I have known on earth.

 They receive a guest, especially an unexpected guest with joy and delight and consider it a divine blessing.
 The hospitality they exhibit in receiving me and my company is the most delightful.
 They offer me the best seat in their tent, hut or adobe, and serve me with their best available resources.
 Their expressions of courtesy is the ultimate in human relationships at a barefoot level.